JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extension_points.md

 There are two types of extension points:

 * _Interface_ extension points allow other plugins to extend your plugins with _code_.
-  When you define an interface extension point, you specify an interface, and other plugins will provide classes implementing that interface.
+  When defining an interface extension point, specify an interface, and other plugins will provide classes implementing that interface.
-  You'll then be able to invoke methods on those interfaces.
+  The providing plugin can then invoke methods on this interface.
+  In most cases, the interface can be annotated with `ApiStatus.@OverrideOnly` (see [](verifying_plugin_compatibility.md#override-only-api)).
-* _Bean_ extension points allow other plugins to extend your plugins with _data_.
+* _Bean_ extension points allow other plugins to extend a plugin with _data_.
-  You specify the fully qualified name of an extension class, and other plugins will provide data that will be turned into instances of that class.
+  Specify the fully qualified name of an extension class, and other plugins will provide data that will be turned into instances of that class.

 ## Declaring Extension Points